 7. Conclusion: The Advantages of Using Microsoft Teams as a Business Phone System

 In conclusion, Microsoft Teams offers a comprehensive, feature-rich phone system for enterprise businesses.
 Its integration with the Office 365 suite and other Microsoft tools makes it an easy choice for many organizations looking to streamline their communication and collaboration.
 With features like Cloud Auto Attendants, Direct Routing, Cloud Call Queues, and more, Teams provides a wide range of functionality to meet the needs of any business.
 Additionally, its flexibility and scalability make it an attractive option for companies looking to grow or change in the future.

-As a Microsoft Gold Partner, Communication Square is well-equipped to support your organization in making the switch to Teams as a phone system.
+As a Microsoft Gold Partner, Communication Square is well-equipped to support your organization in making the switch to Teams as your business phone system.
 With our expertise and guidance, you can confidently transition to this powerful communication platform and start reaping the benefits it has to offer.